 According to the American Academy of Dermatology, acne is an incredibly common skin condition, affecting 40 to 50 million Americans.
-While often associated with teens, acne can bother adult men and women, too.
+While often associated with teens, acne can also bother adult men and women.
 Women especially struggle with acne around menopause, leading to the joy of dealing with wrinkles and pimples at the same time (awesome!).

 Acne is caused by clogged pores and hormonal fluctuations.
 That's why professional estheticians use steam during facials—the warm, moist steam dilates the pores, making extractions of clogged sebum or blackheads easier.

 "Facial steaming is a great option for patients with acne-prone skin or with stubborn blackheads," board-certified dermatologist Dr. Arash Akhavan told Marie Claire.
 He tells the magazine that steam accomplishes several things: 1) It loosens any debris in the pores; 2) Causes sweating, which flushes out the skin; and 3) Leaves skin better able to absorb skin creams afterward.